The Pros and Cons of On-Prem vs. Colocation vs. Cloud vs. Edge

 Efficiency: Modern colocation facilities keep pace with the latest developments in data center power and cooling, which allows them to keep costs under control more effectively.
 Setting aside the substantial cost savings of not having to build a data center (which is a prohibitively expensive investment for most companies), colocation also saves money month over month due to better optimization and energy efficiency.

 Potential Lack of Visibility/Control: Many colocation providers fail to provide customers with the tools they need to monitor their deployments effectively.
 This can leave companies feeling like they’re in the dark when it comes to determining how much power and bandwidth they’re using each month.
+Similarly, if performance issues arise, depending on a third-party to perform maintenance can create issues.
 This isn’t always an issue for every provider, however. vXchnge customers can use the in\site intelligent monitoring platform to get real-time data about every aspect of their colocated assets.
+The platform also enables customers to report issues and have them handled by remote hands, which allows you to request management and maintenance from IT technicians located at the data center.

 The Pros and Cons of The Cloud